dimfeld/x32-shows/README.md

 This is intentionally simple, but there's a lot more you could probably do with this given the easy-to-read format of the snippets.

+Requirements:

+- Node.js 16 or greater
+- An X32 sound board
+- A USB drive to copy files between your computer and the board.